 - If gold is staining your skin, try switching to 18-karat gold, a more pure metal.
 Also, try yellow gold instead of white or rose gold, as the alloys in either white or rose gold could be causing the reaction.

 - Platinum is expensive but rarely reacts with our skin, so it is a great choice for people prone to staining or metal allergies.

 - Ask your jeweler if the piece can be coated with a new layer of metal (rhodium if it's white gold) or a clear protective film along edges that touch your skin.

 - Choose stainless steel jewelry when possible, especially for body jewelry.

 - Titanium is another metal choice for its non-staining qualities and for people with allergies to some metals.

 - Keep your skin dry when wearing jewelry.
-Don't wear your jewelry while working out or when you're sweating or exposed to liquids.
+Don't wear your jewelry while swimming, working out, or doing the dishes.